koenrane/KR-new-site/content/2019-review-rewrite-seeking-power-is-often-robustly.md

 (Zador uses “set of scenarios” instead of “set of reward functions”, but he is implicitly reasoning: “with respect to my beliefs about what kind of objective functions we will implement and what states the agent will confront in deployment, I predict that deadly actions have a negligible probability of being optimal.”)

-While discussing this definition of ‘instrumental convergence’, Andrew asked me: “what, exactly, is doing the _converging_?
+While discussing this definition of ‘instrumental convergence', Andrew asked me: “what, exactly, is doing the _converging_?
 There is no limiting process.
 Optimal policies just _are_.”

-It would be more appropriate to say that an action is ‘instrumentally robust’ instead of ‘instrumentally convergent’: the instrumentality is _robust_ to the choice of goal.
-However, I found this to be ambiguous: ‘instrumentally robust’ could be read as “the agent is being robust for instrumental reasons.”
+It would be more appropriate to say that an action is ‘instrumentally robust' instead of ‘instrumentally convergent': the instrumentality is _robust_ to the choice of goal.
+However, I found this to be ambiguous: ‘instrumentally robust' could be read as “the agent is being robust for instrumental reasons.”

-I settled on ‘robustly instrumental’, rewriting the paper’s introduction as follows:
+I settled on ‘robustly instrumental', rewriting the paper's introduction as follows:

 > [!quote]
 >